hubmapconsortium/gateway/README.md

 docker-compose up
 ````

-Then you will see the logs of the containers in stdout.
+This command spins up all the containers defiened in the `docker-compose.yml` and you will see the logs of the containers in stdout.

-Once the stack is up running, you'll be able to access the Sample API service at http://localhost:8181/.
-The Gateway is running at http://localhost:8080 for API authentication and authorization purposes.
+Once the stack is up running, you'll be able to access the Sample API service at `http://localhost:8181/`.
+The Gateway is running at `http://localhost:8080` for API authentication and authorization purposes.

-If you want to run the containers in background:
+If you want to run the containers in detached mode:

 ````
 docker-compose up -d